zywang0701/maximin_reproduce/README.md

 ### Simulations

-The folders “./code/Irregular-Settings” and “./code/Main-Settings”
-correspond to the simulations in the paper.
+The folders “./code/simulations” corresponds to the simulations in the paper.
 These two folders contains all necessary files to generate and analyze the simulated settings.
 The contents are as follows:

--   ./code/Irregular-Settings/I0to6.R generates setting (I0), (I1),…, or
+-   ./code/simulations/I0to6.R generates setting (I0), (I1),…, or (I6)
-    (I6) and apply the proposed algorithm on it
+    and apply the proposed algorithm on it
--   ./code/Irregular-Settings/I7&8.R generates setting (I7) or (I8) and
+-   ./code/simulations/I7&8.R generates setting (I7) or (I8) and apply
-    apply the proposed algorithm on it
+    the proposed algorithm on it
--   ./code/Irregular-Settings/I9&10.R generates setting (I9) or (I10)
+-   ./code/simulations/I9&10.R generates setting (I9) or (I10) and apply
-    and apply the proposed algorithhm on it
+    the proposed algorithhm on it
--   ./code/Main-Settings/Setting1.R generates setting 1 and apply the
+-   ./code/simulations/Setting1.R generates setting 1 and apply the
     proposed algorithhm on it
--   ./code/Main-Settings/Setting2.R generates setting 2 and apply the
+-   ./code/simulations/Setting2.R generates setting 2 and apply the
     proposed algorithhm on it
--   ./code/Main-Settings/Setting3a.R generates setting 3a and apply the
+-   ./code/simulations/Setting3a.R generates setting 3a and apply the
     proposed algorithhm on it
--   ./code/Main-Settings/Setting3b.R generates setting 3b and apply the
+-   ./code/simulations/Setting3b.R generates setting 3b and apply the
     proposed algorithhm on it
--   ./code/Main-Settings/Setting4.R generates setting 4 and apply the
+-   ./code/simulations/Setting4.R generates setting 4 and apply the
     proposed algorithhm on it
--   ./code/Main-Settings/Setting5.R generates setting 5 and apply the
+-   ./code/simulations/Setting5.R generates setting 5 and apply the
     proposed algorithhm on it
--   ./code/Main-Settings/Setting6.R generates setting 6 and apply the
+-   ./code/simulations/Setting6.R generates setting 6 and apply the
     proposed algorithhm on it

 Each script (setting) listed above requires more than 8 hours to finish.